CorbyVo/Munich_Airbnb_Analysis/README.md

 Exploratory Data Analysis of Airbnb listings in Munich, Germany.
 The goal is to understand pricing patterns, room-type differences, neighbourhood trends, and listing availability.

-This project is designed as a Data Analyst portfolio project for working student, internship, and junior data roles.

 ## Business Questions